 While debtor in possession financing has unique benefits, there are also important practical considerations:

 • Small business owners should expect to be asked for a personal guarantee to back up the debtor in possession loan.
-This may seem superfluous, or like overkill- but lenders take this as an important sign that the owner is committed to working in good faith and have the DIP perform properly.
+This may seem superfluous or like overkill.
+However, lenders take this as an important sign that the owner is committed to working in good faith and have the DIP perform properly.

 • Having debtor possession financing in place is not a guarantee of solvency or ultimate survival of the business.
 While it represents an invaluable tool for operating during a restructuring, the business owner must still address the systemic difficulties facing the enterprise.
 DIP provides breathing room necessary.